TTE-Ethio/EthioFormat/README.md

 In EthioFormat, this key-value pairing follows a **consistent structure** for all records—**with the exception of the first record**, which functions as the **header**.
 The header is special because it holds the **map** string (made up of 0s, 1s, and 2s) that guides the parsing and construction of the hierarchical data.

 The second field in the header is empty for now but will play a crucial role later when we discuss how **parallel access** is handled in the text version.

+Now, for the rest of the key-value pairs, they can be used to fill in the node's data.
+Once the header is parsed to get the tree-building map, that map is used to construct the tree with 1 being used to create a new node and go one level deeper making the current node the new child, 2 being used to add a key-value pair to the current node that we are focusing on, and 0 is used to backtrack changing the node we are focusing on to the parent of the current node.
+Now, let's see a simple example, on how it works:

 ---